Maxwell2022/mwave-price-crawler/README.md

 ## Reporting
 At the moment the prices are displayed in the console and save in the data folder of your project.
-There is one file per day so you can keep and historic of the prices
+There is one file per configuration so you can keep and history of the prices on a daily basis for each configuration

 ## Todo
 * handle the case where there is no prices on the page (ie. discontinued)
+* chart to see price fluctuation